Xrtotech/Xrtotech.github.io/docs/en/customui.md

-# Customize Your Limited Sales Component
+# Customize Your Lightnsale Component

 ## Design a purchase UI that aligns with your brand

-Tailor the appearance of your Limited Sales component to match the visual identity of your store.
+Tailor the appearance of your Lightnsale component to match the visual identity of your store.

 - 🧩 **Configuration Panel (Left)**: Adjust layout, border radius, colors, and other styling options
 - 👀 **Live Preview (Right)**: Instantly preview any changes you make in real time